Conditions in reception facilities

 • Facilitating access to social and medical services, when necessary

-• Social counseling for children and adults
+• Social counselling for children and adults

 • Material assistance.